Where can I see my home currency adjustment history?

 An alternative is to customize the Aging report to the As of Report Date.
 The report will balance to the Balance Sheet as long as the Balance Sheet follows the accrual reporting method for the same date range.

 Understanding Home Currency Adjustments

-Balance Sheet/Trial Balance and A/R Aging reports don't agree
+Balance Sheet, Trial Balance, and Accounts Receivable Aging reports don't agree